Gregory Burgess

 Gregory Burgess is an Australian architect based in Melbourne, Victoria.
 Burgess is especially notable for his buildings for Indigenous communities in Australia, and for his participatory design approach which has produced some remarkable and unique buildings.

 He graduated from the Faculty of Architecture, Building and Planning at the University of Melbourne in 1970.
 He has led a practice called the Gregory Burgess Architects for 32 years.

 Gregory Burgess received the RAIA Gold Medal in 2004, the Australian architecture profession's highest accolade.
-He has received over 40 professional and community awards including the AIA Sir Zelman Cowen Award and Victorian Architecture Medal.
+He has received over 40 professional and community awards including the Sir Zelman Cowen Award for Public Architecture and Victorian Architecture Medal.

 His work has been exhibited at major galleries in London, Amsterdam, Tokyo, Edinburgh and all Australian cities.
 Eminent international journal Architectural Review claimed that: